 Risk of Developing a Second Cancer after Developing Prostate Cancer

 After prostate cancer, there’s a chance you’ll have second cancer.
-Radiation therapy for prostate cancer as a first-line treatment has been linked to an increase in bladder and rectal cancers and carcinoid malignancies.
+Radiation therapy for prostate cancer as a first-line treatment has been linked to increased bladder and rectal cancers and carcinoid malignancies.
 In addition, there is an increased risk of pancreatic cancer and melanoma.
 In a Swedish study of 18,207 men with prostate cancer, 560 had second cancer, with the risk of colorectal, kidney, bladder, and squamous cell carcinoma all increasing.
 In addition, prostate cancer was linked to an increased risk of bladder cancer, myeloma, and squamous cell skin cancer in people with a family history of the disease.

 Inheritance of Prostate Cancer Risk

 Reduce Overdiagnosis and Detect Aggressive Cancer with the 4K Test